 Technical Assistance Efforts.
 The Commission continued to provide technical assistance throughout 2018-19 for institutional personnel to provide information and support around changes in accreditation.
 The Accreditation Technical Assistance webpage on the Commission's website continued to be used and stakeholders were kept informed of upcoming technical assistance opportunities through emails and the PSD e-News.
 Additionally, staff made itself available to present and discuss information about the accreditation system or standards implementation at a variety of stakeholder meetings and conferences throughout the year.
-A partial listing of these include: the California Induction Conference, the Credential Counselor and Analysts of California Conference (CCAC), the California Council on Teacher Education (CCTE), the Special Education Administrators of County Offices, the Advisory Commission on Special Education at CDE, the statewide Special Education Local Planning Area (SELPA) director's meeting, the California Professors of Special Education (CAPSE), Collaboration for Effective Educator Development, Accountability and Reform (CEEDAR), California Council of Annual Report of the COA Academic Programs in Communication Sciences and Disorders (CAPCSD), California Association of Private Special Education Schools, and the California Association of Professors of Education Administration.
+A partial listing of these include: the California Induction Conference, the Credential Counselor and Analysts of California Conference (CCAC), the California Council on Teacher Education (CCTE), the Special Education Administrators of County Offices, the Advisory Commission on Special Education at CDE, the statewide Special Education Local Planning Area (SELPA) director's meeting, the California Professors of Special Education (CAPSE), Collaboration for Effective Educator Development, Accountability and Reform (CEEDAR), California Council of Academic Programs in Communication Sciences and Disorders (CAPCSD), California Association of Private Special Education Schools, and the California Association of Professors of Education Administration.

 In addition, staff continues to provide critical technical assistance to institutions preparing for site visits.
-This includes:

-- A year out phone call/video conference or in person meeting with key accreditation staff at the institution. - A minimum of a monthly phone call with the institution to help them as they prepare final documentation or respond to reviewers' feedback. - A 2 month out pre-visit, usually held in person, to ensure that all logistics are scheduled to be handled appropriately and necessary evidence will be available to the team when it arrives.
+This includes a year out phone call/video conference or in person meeting with key accreditation staff at the institution, a minimum of a monthly phone call with the institution to help them as they prepare final documentation or respond to reviewers feedback and, finally, a 2 month out previsit, usually held in person, to ensure that all logistics are handled appropriately and necessary evidence will be available to the team when it arrives.